top of page

 - Accomplishment – what are we doing or have completed?
 “I did it, and I did it well.”

 As a coach (not a psychologist) who structures these conversations, I ask questions and qualify what actions a person would consider.
-The PERMA model helps this.
+The PERMA model helps with this.

 If you know somebody undergoing change, PERMA is worth exploring, and you can read more here.